-Building relationships, trust, and confidence within your customers is essential to gaining referrals and repeat business.
+Building relationships, trust, and confidence among your customers is essential to gaining referrals and repeat business.

-7 Steps to Building the Best Referral Plan
+7 Steps to Building a Successful Referral Program

 Try to have your goals be SMART: Specific, Measurable, Achievable, Results-focused, and Timely.
 With SMART goals in place, you’re sure to remain on track with substantial goals set forth rather than out-of-the-box ideas or wild and crazy objectives.